 - 15mm Sc-Fi: I have a platoon of Khurasan infantry, once destined for use with Tomorrow’s War.
 The initial hype died down quickly, so I’m now considering Stargrunt II as set of rules.

 I’ve got enough to do, but these things seem interesting, too:

 - Jagged Alliance 2 is still my favourite computer game.
-I’ve long planned doing this in 28mm with the Osprey Black Ops (or a modified version of Infinity) rules and started with some terrain.
+I’ve long planned doing this in 28mm with a suitable rule set (Osprey Black Ops, Spectre Operations, Skirmish Sanguin, or a modified version of Infinity) and started with some terrain.